jiricekcz/jaks/SPECIFICATION.md

 #### Issued at time

 The `iat` claim describes the time at which the token was issued.
 In normal JWT standard, this claim is OPTIONAL, in JAKS it is REQUIRED.
-Other requirements from `exp` apply.
+Other requirements from `iat` apply.
 This claim has questionable use, in JAKS it is isuued mainly for future use.
 It is a timestamp in epoch seconds.

 #### JWT ID

 The `jti` claim describes the ID of the token.
 In normal JWT standard, this claim is OPTIONAL, in JAKS it is the same.

 ### JAKS traits

+#### Plugins

+If plugins are enabled for the token, the token will have a `plg` trait.
+The `plg` trait is a JSON Object containing plugin identifiers as keys and plugin data as values.
+Plugin data can be of the following types:
+* `null` - The plugin is enabled, but no data is provided.
+* `string` - The plugin is enabled and the data is a string.
+* `number` - The plugin is enabled and the data is a number.
+* `boolean` - The plugin is enabled and the data is a boolean.
+* `JSON Object` - The plugin is enabled and the data is a JSON Object.
+* `JSON Array` - The plugin is enabled and the data is a JSON Array.

+The value should not be `undefined` as they might get deleted when converting to JSON a cause uncertainty with signatures.